theoweiss/389ds-log-analyser/README.md

 ### Resolving Hostnames

 The `--resolve-hostnames` flag can be added to any command to resolve IP addresses to their hostnames.
-This can make the output easier to read, but may slow down the query.
+This can make the output easier to read, but may slow down the initial query.

+When used with a save option (`--save-pickle` or `--save-json`), the resolved hostnames are persisted in the data model.
+This means you only need to resolve them once, and subsequent loads from the saved file will be fast.

 **Usage:**
 ```bash